aikn/aikn.github.io/_pages/about.md

 Patents
 ------
 ### Filed and granted
-* _Emotion mismatch detection for automated dubbing_, granted in US to Amazon Technologies.
+* _Emotion mismatch detection for autodubs_, granted in US to Amazon Technologies.
 * _Song generation using neural network_ granted in US to Amazon Technologies.
 * _Voice content selection for video content_, filed in US to Amazon Technologies.
 * _Automated quality assessment of translations_, granted in US to Amazon Technologies.